juliafmorgado/julia/content/posts/2023-09-07_AWS-Riot-Games.md

 In response, Riot Games transitioned from AWS Outposts to AWS-managed Local Zones, a move that significantly expanded their server presence.
 They currently operate in a total of 33 Local Zones globally.
 This shift allowed Riot to cater to players in regions previously overlooked, ensuring a more equitable experience for all.
 The identification of players using VPNs in various locations further informed their server placement strategy.
 This assessment was based on user latency compared to players physically located in specific regions.

-2. **Optimizing Game Routing**: Riot established their internet backbone, [Riot Direct](https://technology.riotgames.com/news/leveling-networking-multi-game-future), to ensure efficient routing of game data.
+2. **Optimizing Game Routing**: Riot established its internet backbone, [Riot Direct](https://technology.riotgames.com/news/leveling-networking-multi-game-future), to ensure efficient routing of game data.
 By identifying key points of presence and establishing direct fiber connections, they created a high-speed network that prioritizes game traffic.
 This network enables minimal packet loss and lower latency, enhancing the overall gaming experience.

 ### Matchmaking